Blazemeter/taurus/site/dat/docs/Services.md

       out: taskout.txt  # set file name for task stdout, null to print to stdout
       err: taskerr.txt  # set file name for task stderr, null to print to stdout
       run-at: local  # provisioning level to limit command usage, null to run always
+      cwd: artifacts-dir  # option to change working dir for command, null to not change it
+                          # special value 'artifacts-dir' will change to taurus artifacts dir
 ```

 Minimum task configuration sample: